For a decade-long period of explosive violence, Irish-American mobster Danny Greene terrorized the city of Cleveland with a series of fatal bombings.

 Danny Greene, the Ohio mobster known as the “Irishman,” liked to attribute his precarious survival to the luck of the Irish.
 He rose to power in the Cleveland organized crime syndicate with his ruthless reputation as a fighter and later as a bomber.

 Until one day, Danny Greene’s luck ran out as he had made one enemy too many.

 Danny Greene’s Early Days

-Danny Greene, son of John and Irene Greene, was born in Cleveland on Nov.
-14, 1933.
+Danny Greene, son of John and Irene Greene, was born Daniel John Patrick Greene in Cleveland on November 14, 1933.
 Unfortunately for the baby, his mother died soon after giving birth due to medical complications.
 Unable to deal with his wife’s death, John Greene began to drink.

 His father eventually dropped him off at a local hospital, and Danny Greene grew up in a Catholic orphanage shortly after.
 But the youngster grew up holding his Irish heritage close and with great pride.